philipckwan/hkdt_stablecoin/README.md

 truffle dashboard
 ```

 It will open a browser page that points to "localhost:24012".
-You will be able to connect your browser wallet (i.e. Metamask) to it.
+You will be able to connect your browser wallet (i.e. Metamask) to it.<br/>
 Ensure you pick the right network (i.e. Ethereum Goerli) and use the right account when making the connection.

 ### 4. Run Truffle Console to connect to the Truffle Dashboard